Skip to content

 June 28, 1920, Democrats Prepared To Fight” read headlines across the country as the National convention opened in San Francisco.
 Much of the focus centered around The League of Nations, which officially formed six months earlier.
 WWI ended in 1918.

 June 28, 1941, while Bracken County stayed dried by 235 votes, out of just under 3,000 votes, the IRS warned Kentucky farmers they had days to obtain a permit to grow hemp.
 Around 300 growers applied.
-Meanwhile, Madison County received the 1st hint the U.S. Army Depot would be coming to town.
+Meanwhile, Madison County received the 1st hint the U.S. Army Depot would be coming soon.

 June 28, 1960, Dunmor in Muhlenberg County set a state record for rainfall with 10.4 inches.